 But that’s as precise as it gets.
 The map is completely fictional, and doesn’t include any reference to real places.
 And even though the story is set over a short, specific period in the summer of 1965, it seems to take place outside of time.
 Nothing of whatever was happening during those summer months in America or the world intrudes upon the island’s edenic isolation.

-The map itself is pretty hard to find too - in its entirety, at least.
+The map itself is pretty hard to find too – in its entirety, at least.
 The movie’s website features it prominently, aptly using it as a guide to Moonrise Kingdom, but only allows close-up scrolling.
-The version presented here, puzzled together by yours truly one screenshot at a time, is to my knowledge the only complete one floating around the internet (for detail, you’re better off at the aforementioned website, though).
+The version presented here, puzzled together by yours truly one screenshot at a time, is to my knowledge the only complete one floating around the internet.

 New Penzance takes up a central location on the map.
 The island consists of a n elongated land mass, oriented southwest to northeast, with a large, north-facing, double-headed promontory bolted onto the middle.
 The easternmost point is named as Cape Cooper, on a small cape between it and the large promontory lies Summer’s End, which features prominently in the film.
 Other locations on the island are Roman’s Ruins , near its centre, and Yeoman Lane, Vineyard Theatre and Berry’s Cottage near the unnamed, eastern cape.